 It is a little like if Mall of America and Little Italy had a baby.
 And Wegmans was the godfather of their lovechild.
 Huge, easy to get turned around, delicious, impeccable quality, and excellent customer service.

-Center of Eataly, wine and cheese area.
+Center of Eataly, wine and cheese area. |

-provides a grocery shopping list that you check off as you go.
+Melis found the recipe on epicurious' iPad app, which provides a grocery shopping list that you check off as you go.
+Love this! |

-Gorgeous produce!
+Gorgeous produce! |

-Must have been 18 varieties of mushrooms.
+Must have been 18 varieties of mushrooms. |

 Mmm, yes.
-Samples please.
+Samples please. |

-Beautiful, but not $23 beautiful.
+Beautiful, but not $23 beautiful. |

 Would I go back?
 Absolutely.
 I want one of their delicious meat & cheese boards, or maybe a ceviche sampler.
 I'm thinking a fancy Tuesday afternoon this summer, when no one else is there.
 Would I go grocery shopping there?
 No. And actually, this sits well with my conscience because I don't dine in Little Italy, but I do shop and I plan to keep it that way.